Employee Discipline: New Mexico

 - There are no statutory recordkeeping requirements in New Mexico, but it is a good practice to document and maintain records of any and all disciplinary actions taken against employees.
 See Recordkeeping.

-- Albuquerque has requirements pertaining to employee discipline.
+- Localities including Albuquerque, Santa Fe and Santa Fe County have requirements pertaining to employee discipline.
 See Local Requirements.